nanfzq0087/EconML/README.md

 2. model_pipeline
 3. evaluation

-Each part has its own README.
+Each part has its own README and now the data_pipeline is continue updating...

 ## About the main.py (Coming soon)